gfranko/amdclean/README.md

 ## Use Case

-**Single file** client-side JavaScript libraries or web apps that want to use AMD or CommonJS modules to structure and build their code, but don't want any additional footprint.
+**Single file** client-side JavaScript libraries or web apps that want to use AMD and/or CommonJS modules to structure and build their code, but don't want any additional footprint.

 ## Used By

-* [AMDclean](https://github.com/gfranko/amdclean) - A build tool that converts AMD code to standard JavaScript
+* [AMDclean](https://github.com/gfranko/amdclean) - A build tool that converts AMD code to standard JavaScript (this is not a typo)

 * [Backbone-Require-Boilerplate](https://github.com/BoilerplateMVC/Backbone-Require-Boilerplate) - A Rad Backbone.js and Require.js Boilerplate Project